Plain English Breakdown

 - Retention payment

-- Money held back from a contractor or subcontractor until certain conditions are met, like completing the work.
+- Money held back from a contractor or subcontractor until the completion of a project to ensure quality and performance.

 Limits and Unknowns

-- Does not specify what happens if there is an exception to the 5% limit.
+- The bill does not specify what happens if there are exceptions to the 5% limit.